msarrias/machine-learning-KTH-DD2421/bayes_classifier_and_boosting/README.md

 **Mixed types of data: binary, categorical or continuous features, etc.** **Tree classifiers** perfoms well with both, categorical or continous data. (binary is just a special case of categorical).
 * **Naive Bayesian classifier:** Will work better with continous variables.
-* Boosted Naive Bayessian classifier: It won't improve the Naive Classifier.
+* **Boosted Naive Bayessian classifier:** It won't improve the Naive Classifier.
-* Boosted tree classifier:
+* **Boosted tree classifier:**

 **Scalability: the dimension of the data, D, is large or the number of instances, N, is large, or both.**
-* **Naive Bayesian classifier and **Boosted Naive Bayessian classifier:** As the classifier's predictions are made using the prior probability, the boosted and Naive Bayessian classifier works well with small samples, and high dimensions.The method is relatively simple is not computationally expensive. (as we assume independece the inverse matrix is just the product of the covariance diagonal, otherwise it will be more expensive).
+* **Naive Bayesian classifier** and **Boosted Naive Bayessian classifier:** As the classifier's predictions are made using the prior probability, the boosted and Naive Bayessian classifier works well with small samples, and high dimensions.The method is relatively simple is not computationally expensive. (as we assume independece the inverse matrix is just the product of the covariance diagonal, otherwise it will be more expensive).
-* **Tree classifier:** and **Boosted tree classifier:**, any small change on the data could deal to great changes on the trees, this clasiffication method is much more expensive, it requires more time and space and the trees can be easily overfit, leading to misclassification in instances not included in the trainning data.
+* **Tree classifier** and **Boosted tree classifier**: any small change on the data could deal to great changes on the trees, this clasiffication method is much more expensive, it requires more time and space and the trees can be easily overfit, leading to misclassification in instances not included in the trainning data.
 Boosting the classification method could help to mitigate this problem.